 The troubleshooting procedures for Linux and Windows are different.
 You can refer to a procedure as needed.

-1. Run the following command to check whether the Agent has been installed successfully.
+1. Run the following command to check whether the agents have been installed successfully.

 crontab -l |grep stargate

-If the following message is displayed, the Agent has been installed:
+If the following message is displayed, the agents have been installed:

 ps ax | grep sgagent